Moving to Mobility: The Data Collection Checklist

 The world is more connected than ever before, but your mobile data collection devices will inevitably venture into places without cellular or WiFi service.
 You might be underground or far away from a cell tower but data collection must continue.
 It’s useful to plan for these conditions.

 Offline collection should also factor into workflows.
 Cached data needs to be streamed to the right place when connections do become available without any extra effort needed from the user.
+Defining user roles and access restrictions can also be useful.

 Today’s security threat environment is dangerous and intense.
 Malicious actors are constantly probing networks looking for points of vulnerability so they can steal data or disrupt operations.
 Mobile endpoints like smartphones present a double layer of risk exposure.
 They present a direct risk of data theft if they can be hacked.
 Additionally, if they are compromised, smartphones offer attackers another point of entry into the corporate network.